We are continually improving processes wherever we go. To highlight this, I even wrote about seeing everything as a process.

 In all other matters, the family is pretty typical, no other weird magical quirks anyway.

 The family always gets up when the rooster crows, which happens at the same moment every morning.
-John goes to work on the field virtually immediately, and won't show his face until lunchtime.
+John goes to work in the field virtually immediately and won't show his face until lunchtime.

 The school bus arrives at the same time in front of their house every day like clockwork (pun very much intended).